-On the surface it might seem as though the event industry is re-emerging from COVID-19; restrictions are gradually easing and event planning is getting underway again.
+On the surface it might seem as though the Queensland event industry is re-emerging from the COVID-19 crisis – restrictions are gradually easing and event planning is getting underway again.

-But one Queensland event professional is concerned by a lack of communication between the industry and government, and says it is becoming detrimental to the survival of the business events sector.
+But one Queensland event professional is concerned by a lack of discussion between the industry and government, and says it is becoming detrimental to the survival of the business events sector.

 Bob Carroll is the managing director at Australian Events, a Queensland-based event and exhibition company behind some of Queensland’s biggest lifestyle exhibitions, including Gold Coast Expo, the Queensland Outdoor Adventure and Motoring Expo, Rockhampton Expo and more.

 When COVID-19 hit, many of these events were postponed until later in 2020 and some into 2021.
-But with 10 events scheduled to take place between the end of July and later October, Carroll is concerned at the lack of communication he’s received from state health officials.
+But with 10 events scheduled to take place between the end of July and later October, Carroll is troubled by the level of communication he’s received from state health officials.

 “All of those events are really subject to approval by the health department,” he explains.